Somrithreach-San/Somrithreach-San/README.md

-Hey there, I'm Ritchie! 👋
+Hey there, I'm San Somrithreach! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer and currently pursuing my Bachelor's degree in Software Engineering at a private university in Southeast Asia.
 Here's a bit more about me: